asalber/asalber.github.io/statistics/manual/introduction.md

 Unfortunately we can not answer that question until the end of the course, but in general, the most individuals the sample has, the more reliable will the conclusions be on the population, but also the study will be longer and more expensive.

 **Example**.
 To understand what a sufficient sample size means we can use a picture example.
 A digital photography consist of a lot of small points called pixels disposed in an big array layout with rows and columns (the more rows and columns, the more resolution the picture has).
 Here the picture is the population and every pixel is an individual.
-Every pixel has a colour and it's the variability of colours what forms the picture motif.
+Every pixel has a colour and it is the variability of colours what forms the picture motif.

 _How many pixels must we take in a sample in order to know the motif of a picture?_